Jeep Renegade interior

-The Renegade’s quirky touches and hard materials are an acquired taste, but at least it stands out from the drab interiors you get in most small SUVs
+The Renegade’s quirky interior touches and hard materials are an acquired taste, but at least it stands out from the drab interiors you get in most small SUVs

-Chunky grab handles, large air vents and a tall, upright windscreen that offers a great view of the road ahead all help the Jeep’s cabin stand out from the crowd.
+Chunky grab handles, large air vents and a tall, upright windscreen that offers a great view of the road ahead all help the Jeep Renegade’s cabin stand out from the crowd.

-A few neat touches – such as the mud splatter printed on the rev-counter in off-road-focused models – might not appeal to everyone, but they make the Renegade more memorable than a more conventional SUV.
+A few neat touches – such as the mud splatter printed on the rev-counter in off-road-focused models – might not appeal to everyone, but they make the Renegade more memorable than the average small SUV.
 It also has several images of Jeep’s seven-bar grille logo stamped around the interior, so you’re not likely to forget what car you’re driving.

 The Renegade’s dashboard plastics are reasonably soft but the door trims are hard and scratchy and the switches lack the solid, mechanical feel you’ll find in a Vitara.
 It’s all functional rather than flash, but at least it feels like it’ll stand up to a good few years of abuse.